listeven989/email.dev/README.md

 **Whack.**

-Now you need to look for another email outbound alternative to do that X, Y, and Z feature or fix that A, B, C feature. _AGAIN_
+Now you need to look for another email outbound alternative to do that X, Y, and Z feature or fix that A, B, C feature. _Again..._

 You spend hours digging through sites and forums testing different ones out.